 2nd Edition

-Storytelling, for its part, does not bind its dimension to mere documentation of facts but places its purpose in the narrative.
+Storytelling, for its part, does not bind its dimension to a mere documentation of facts but places its purpose in narrative.
 It does not require historical identification or geographical approval as it places its primary purpose in the reader’s emotionality and sensitivity.

 Goals